ms2data/ms2-quick-start/README.md

 <br>

-# Explorer - the No-Code UI
+# Explore your semantic model with Explorer - a no-code UI

 Now that you've published your semantic model to the MS2 platform, let’s explore and extend it — using Malloy’s **Publisher + Explorer** no-code interface.